Lohann/universal-factory/README.md

 ## Examples

-### 1. Initialize immutables without contructor parameters.
+### 1. Initialize immutables without constructor parameters.

 You can initialize  to set immutables without having to set any parameter, once constructor parameters changes the final `create2` address.
-In this example, only the account `0xdeadbeefdeadbeefdeadbeefdeadbeefdeadbeef` can create this contract, so as long the contract `creationCode` doesn't change, the final address doesn't change either.
+In this example, only the account `0xdeadbeefdeadbeefdeadbeefdeadbeefdeadbeef` can create this contract, so as long the `creationCode` and `salt` doesn't change, the final address doesn't change either.
 ```solidity
 import {Context, IUniversalFactory} from "universal-factory/src/UniversalFactory.sol";